redpoptarts/remaster/README.md

 This is a BASH shell script that helps you quickly keep your git branches up to date with upstream.
 You add it to your bash profile so that it's always available to you in your terminal by typing `remaster`.

+## Requirements

+This script was developed for OSX users.
+It has been tested on Mojave.
+Catalina is not yet supported.

 ## Dependencies

 You may need to install PCRE (Perl compatible regular expressions library) by typing the following into your terminal: